burkeingraffia/wp-webpack-sass-theme/README.md

 A starter for building WordPress themes with a SASS and JS compiler

-Extract ZIP into your `wp-content/themes/` folder in your local development environment.
+Add this repo into your `wp-content/themes/mythemename` folder in your local development environment.
 I suggest using MAMP and developing locally.

 In terminal, type: